 Access in Action: Boyd Law's Rural Initiative

 Many rural areas in Nevada face a shortage of legal professionals, creating "legal deserts" where residents have limited access to legal services.
-The William S. Boyd School of Law is working to close this gap through innovative programs that prepare and support students to serve in underserved communities.
+The William S. Boyd School of Law is working to close this gap through innovative programs that prepare and support students to work as externs in underserved communities.

-Each summer, the Samuel S. Lionel Externship Program places students in public interest roles across Nevada.
-Students who extern in rural public defender or district attorney offices are named Lionel Fellows and receive a $5,000 summer scholarship.
-Those placed in rural public defender offices may also qualify for a $6,500 stipend from the Nevada Department of Indigent Defense Services (DIDS) to help cover relocation and living expenses.
+Each summer, the Samuel S. Lionel Externship Program provides opportunities for students to work in judicial chambers and public defense and prosecuting offices in rural communities across Nevada.
+These externs are named Lionel Fellows and are eligible to receive a $5,000 summer scholarship through the Externship Program.
+Students externing in rural public defense offices may also qualify for a $6,500 stipend (for rising second-year students) or a $10,500 stipend (for rising third-year students) from the Nevada Department of Indigent Defense Services to help cover relocation and living expenses for the semester.

 Boyd complements these opportunities with a curriculum focused on rural and tribal legal issues, faculty engagement, mentorship pipelines, and a task force dedicated to expanding access to legal education statewide.